srl-labs/containerlab/docs/cmd/graph.md

 }
 ```

-Within the template Javascript libraries such as  [**d3js directed force graph**](https://observablehq.com/collection/@d3/d3-force) or [**vis.js network**](https://visjs.github.io/vis-network/docs/network/) can be used to generate custom topology graphs.
+Within the template, Javascript libraries such as [**d3js directed force graph**](https://observablehq.com/collection/@d3/d3-force) or [**vis.js network**](https://visjs.github.io/vis-network/docs/network/) can be used to generate custom topology graphs.

 `containerlab` comes with a (minimalistic) default template using [d3js](https://github.com/d3/d3-force).

-After the graph generation, its possible to freely move the nodes to a desired position and export the graph in PNG format.
+After the graph generation, it's possible to move the nodes to a desired position and export the graph in PNG format.

 ![default_graph](https://gitlab.com/rdodin/pics/-/wikis/uploads/5f3ade3559a5f044d4786bfd0e278b65/image.png)